Setting up the agents with SNC

 Before you begin

 Creating your own Personal Security Environment (PSE) file and certificate in Windows is nearly identical to the process of doing it on Linux.
 See Linux.
 The difference is that you'll have to use batch files (defined under Shared/snc) instead of shell scripts.
-Once the certificates have been exchanged, the agent can be executed using the start_agent_with_snc.bat batch file.
 Here's an overview:

-The last argument (SYSTEM) will use the Local System account to add the credentials.
-By default, if no username is provided, the script will use the logged-in user to add the certificate.
-If you decide to start the agent as a Windows service without providing the SYSTEM option, the service won't be able to use SNC because the service uses the Local System account while the credentials have been created with a different user.
+option, the service won't be able to use SNC because the service uses the Local Service account while the credentials have been created with a different user.
 In which case you would have to go to Windows services, select the agent service, go to Properties > Log On > This account and use the user you've run the script with.

 ./snc_create_pse.sh "CN=<some_name>,OU=<org_unit>,O=<organization>,C=<country>" <your_password>